Nothing to My Name

 "Nothing to My Name" (Note: also referred to as "I Have Nothing" in English, among other translations) (一无所有 (Yī wú suǒ yǒu)) is a song by Chinese rock musician Cui Jian.
 It is widely considered Cui's most famous and most important work, and one of the most influential songs in the history of the People's Republic of China, both as a seminal point in the development of Chinese rock music and as a political sensation.
 The song was an unofficial anthem for Chinese youth and activists during the 1989 Tiananmen Square protests and massacre.

 Both in its lyrics and instruments, the song mixes traditional Chinese styles with modern rock elements.
 In the lyrics, the speaker addresses a girl who is scorning him because he has nothing.
 However, the song has also been interpreted as being about the dispossessed youth of the time, because it evokes a sense of disillusionment and lack of individual freedom that was common among the young generation during the 1980s.

 Historical context

 By the late 1970s, Western rock music was gaining popularity in mainland China.
-After the Cultural Revolution ended in the mid-1970s and the government began a period of economic reform, many students and businessmen went abroad and brought back Western music.
+After the Cultural Revolution ended in the mid-1970s and the government began a period of reform and opening up, many students and businessmen went abroad and brought back Western music.
 Chinese singers began performing covers of popular Western rock songs.

 At the same time, Chinese society and the Chinese government were quickly abandoning Maoism, and promoting economic policies that had a more capitalist orientation.
 Many Chinese teens and students were becoming disillusioned with their government, which they felt had abandoned its ideals.
 Because of the rapid economic changes, many of them felt that they had no opportunities and no individual freedom.
 These developments formed the background against which "Nothing to My Name" appeared in 1986.